EIN 20-4540852

 Program areas at Building Homes for Heroes

-Home award program - Building Homes for Heroes is determined and devoted to bringing renewed hope, healing and well-being to our nation's injured veterans.
-The organization constructs and modifies Homes, and gifts them, mortgage-free, to injured veterans and their families, including gold star families, while providing a growing number of support services to enable them to build better and brighter lives and reach new heights.
+Home award program - Building Homes for Heroes constructs, gifts, modifies and beautifies Homes for our injured veterans and their families, including our gold star families and more recently our first responders, while providing an ever-growing number of support services to enable them to build better and brighter lives and reach new heights.
 These mortgage-free Homes not only help to remove the family's financial burden, but they also help to restore the individual's freedom, and enable the veteran to lead a more independent and productive civilian life.
-All Homes we gift are constructed, customized and beautified to meet the needs of a physically or psychologically disabled veteran and their families, to help improve their day-to-day quality of life and to lead a hopeful future ahead.
-The organization reached more than one home every 11 days for a tenth consecutive year, on average, in 2022, and hopes to reach more than 40 Homes in 2023, including our milestone 343rd home in honor of the 343 fdny firefighters who lost their lives on 9/11.
-We've found that the gift of a mortgage-free home provides permanent stability and a life-changing foundation for the veteran to pursue their dreams, professionally, academically and recreationally, that they might never have imagined following their injuries, and sets them on a path towards improving their physical health and mental well-being on their road to recovery.
+All Homes we gift are constructed, customized and beautified to meet the needs of physically or psychologically disabled veterans and their families, to help improve their day-to-day quality of life and to lead a hopeful and promising future ahead.
+On average, the organization reached more than one home every 11 days for an eleventh consecutive year in 2023, and hopes to reach 40 Homes once again in 2024, including our milestone 400th home.
+We've found that the gift of a mortgage-free home provides permanent stability and a life-changing foundation for the veteran to pursue their dreams, professionally, academically and recreationally, that they might never have imagined following their injuries, and sets them on a path towards improving their physical health and mental wellness on a long road to recovery.
+It's also a gift that allows the children of the families to create stability in their life and one day inherit the home.
+Often a gift that will be generational.
 It's truly an honor to serve the amazing men and women who have courageously served and sacrificed so much for all of us and for our country.

 Who funds Building Homes for Heroes